tom-deman/linux-monitoring/monitor.md

 - __/var/log/boot.log__ This log file contains messages generated during the system boot process.
 It can be useful for troubleshooting boot-related issues and understanding the sequence of events during system startup.

 - __/var/log/cron__ This log file contains messages related to the cron scheduler, including scheduled task executions, cron job failures, and other cron-related events.
-On my Linux Mint I don't have this file so I used:
+On my Linux Mint I don't have this file, so I used:

 ```bash
     grep CRON /var/log/syslog
 ```